cy-0804/Bus-Ticket-Management-System/README.md

 ## Introduction

-The Bus Ticketing System is a distributed application which designed to manage the booking process of bus tickets for both passengers and staff.
-The system consists of two main applications that separated by roles which are Customer Application and Staff Application.
-Both applications are communicate through the backend application which developed in PHP that can interact with databases.
-Besides, the system also use DocSpring API to generate boarding passes for the passengers.
+The Bus Ticketing System is a distributed application which is designed to manage the booking process of bus tickets for both passengers and staff.
+The system consists of two main applications separated by roles which are Customer Application and Staff Application.
+Both applications are communicated through the backend application which is developed in PHP that can interact with databases.
+Besides, the system also uses DocSpring API to generate boarding passes for the passengers.

+Frontend applications are built with Java Swing while the backend is PHP and MySQL.
+The system emphasizes role-based access control, data validation and a smooth communication between components through RESTful API.

+The system has offered self-service functions for the customer such as searches for bus trips and booking tickets.
+While the staff can manually book the ticket for the customer, check-in passengers and view the bus schedule.

+Features:

+-Role-based login for customers and staff

+-Online bus searching and booking interface for passengers

+-Ticket generation for passengers

+-Manual booking and passengers check-in system for staff

+-Seat availability and status updates for staff

+-Real-time bus status updates for staff

 ## Technologies Used